DataDog/documentation/content/en/tests/search/_index.md

 ## Overview

-The [Repositories page][1] gives you a high-level overview of test performance across your organization's repositories.
+The [Repositories page][1] displays aggregated health metrics for the default branch of each repository.
+This view is useful for gaining a high-level overview of test performance across your organization's repositories.

-{{< img src="/tests/services.png" text="A list of test services sorted by the most recent branch on the Test Services page" style="width:100%" >}}

 Use the Repositories page to:
 - See the total number of flaky tests in each repo